-The Company depreciates the amount allocated to building and improvements on a straight-line basis over their estimated useful lives not to exceed 35 years and the amount allocated to site improvements at our buildings, if any, over the estimated useful lives, not to exceed 15 years.
-The Company amortizes the amount allocated to intangibles related to in-place leases over the remaining term of the in-place lease.
+The Company depreciates the amount allocated to building and improvements on a straight-line basis over their estimated useful lives generally between 20 to 35 years and the amount allocated to site improvements at our buildings, if any, over the estimated useful lives, generally between 8 to 15 years.
+The Company amortizes the amount allocated to intangibles related to in-place leases over the remaining term of the lease.